iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 - Sum of absolute difference between actual and predicted values.
 - MAE is better for datasets with small errors but fails in case of larger errors.
 - MAE is less sensitive towards outliers.
-- A lower MAE indicates that the model is more accurate.
+- A lower MAE indicates that the model is making more accurate predictions.

 ![MAE Scikit Learn](Image/MAESK.png)